How To Attract More, Better Clients: The Principles

 PS: Once Your Website Has Attracted Their Attention...

-Your Client-Attracting Pathway then continues through several steps of different types: paper, people and ambiance.
+Your Client-Attracting Pathway then continues through several steps of different types: paper documents, person-to-person communications and the ambiance (environment)of these communication touch-points.

 These all influence how well you persuade enquirers to become clients...